wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/securing_api.rst

   In order to enable HTTPS, you can generate your own certificate or generate it automatically by using the script ``/var/ossec/api/scripts/configure_api.sh``.

   .. note::
-    This script allows you to change the port used by Kibana to communicate with the Wazuh's API.
-It is used the port 55000 by default.
+    This script allows you to change the port used by the Wazuh API to handle the incoming HTTP requests.
+The port 55000 is used by default.

     **Change the default credentials:**